adelapie/ghidra-evm/README.md

 ### Notes and limitations

-- ghidra_bridge has a considerable latency when reading memory from Ghidra into python3.
+- ghidra_bridge suffers from a considerable latency when reading memory from Ghidra into python3.
 - The CFG is created according to evm_cfg_builder, this means that mainly the JUMP and JUMPI instructions are utilized.
 A jump table of 16x16 is